-In Section 7.2, the following myth was exposed: Tail-Recursive Functions are Much Faster Than Recursive Functions.
+In section about myths, the following myth was exposed: Tail-Recursive Functions are Much Faster Than Recursive Functions.

-To summarize, in R12B there is usually not much difference between a body-recursive list function and tail-recursive function that reverses the list at the end.
+There is usually not much difference between a body-recursive list function and tail-recursive function that reverses the list at the end.
 Therefore, concentrate on writing beautiful code and forget about the performance of your list functions.
 In the time-critical parts of your code (and only there), measure before rewriting your code.